alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ### Installing and Training ReDrafter

 First, install the ReDrafter library.
 To demonstrate, we'll train the ReDrafter model using the `OpenMath-Nemotron-1.5B` model as its base and the `OpenMathReasoning` dataset.
-The base model can be swapped out for whichever base model is used in inference.
+The base model used below in training, `OpenMath-Nemotron-1.5B`, can be swapped out for whichever base model is used during inference.

 ```bash
 # Install the ReDrafter library